12-year-old becomes youngest person to die of overdose in B.C. during pandemic

 Her daughter Ally died of a suspected fentanyl overdose on April 14.

-“I was told that she was the youngest to die from an overdose from fentanyl since the COVID crisis began.”
+“I was told that she was the youngest to die from an overdose from fentanyl since the COVID crisis began,” Londono said.

+The BC Coroners Service is still investigating the cause of death, and says the youngest person to die during B.C.'s overdose crisis was 13 years old.

 “It’s just a horrendous tragedy when young people die unnecessarily,” said Dr. Bonnie Henry, B.C.’s provincial health officer.
 “And during this period of time, we know how toxic the street drug supply is.”